Preparing for two under two

 Because Nora was born a bit early and spent her first days in the NICU, I began pumping the night I had my C-Section.
 By 30 days postpartum, I had 400 ounces of breastmilk stored in my freezer!
 More on that here.

-Around 6 weeks of age, I started letting Nora have a bottle every now and then in order to help me have some one on one time with Emmy, catch up on sleep or have some much-needed “mom time”.
-Even though I knew I would be staying at home, I still wanted to have the ability to take some time for me when needed.
+Around 6 weeks of age, I started letting Nora have a bottle every now and then in order to help me have some one-on-one time with Emmy, catch up on sleep or have some much-needed me time.